 Content Security Policy

-Content Security Policy (CSP) is a security feature implemented by web browsers that helps to protect against attacks such as cross-site scripting (XSS) and data injection.
-It limits the sources from which content can be loaded on a web page.
+Content Security Policy (CSP) is a browser security feature that helps prevent cross-site scripting (XSS) attacks and data injection by restricting the sources from which content may be loaded.

 <meta http-equiv="Content-Security-Policy" content="default-src 'self';